a-linux-enthusiast/my_pwsh_configuration/README.md

-Just a random person's powershell configuration... this readme isn't necessary but github forced me to make this 😭
+Just a random person's powershell configuration, this readme isn't necessary but github forced me to make this 😭